Heathrow Terminal 4: Terminal design

-The terminal was initially designed as a facility for short-haul 'point-to-point' traffic, to compensate for its relatively long distance from the airport's central terminal area (CTA).
+Best known for its yellow jet bridges, the terminal was initially designed as a facility for short-haul 'point-to-point' traffic, to compensate for its relatively long distance from the airport's central terminal area (CTA).
 The layout of the terminal, with passenger boarding gates very close to the check-in and security halls, was designed to facilitate rapid movement of passengers through the building (a requirement for short-haul, business-focused flights).
-Upon opening, it boasted other innovations including the complete segregation of arriving and departing passengers and a departure concourse over 1/3 mi long.
+Upon opening, it boasted other innovations, including the complete segregation of arriving and departing passengers and a departure concourse over 1/3 mi long.

 Lord King, then Chairman of British Airways, demanded that Terminal 4 be solely for the use of British Airways to fulfill the airline's ambition of hosting all its flights in one terminal (an ambition that still has not been achieved even with the opening of Terminal 5 in 2008).
 A similar demand was made on the North Terminal at Gatwick.

-Terminal 4's distance from the CTA and design were ill-suited for British Airways' long-haul operations and could be seen as a contributor to the airline's dire operational performance, particularly in the years up to Terminal 5's opening in 2008.
-For example, passengers had to transfer between Terminal 4 and the CTA by bus rather than by a short moving walkway (as between Terminals 1 and 3 for example) and once inside Terminal 4, the gate areas are not large enough for the 400+ passengers waiting to board the waiting Boeing 747s.
-Passengers' baggage also had to make the trip by van, sometimes resulting in the luggage being mislaid, although this problem was somewhat alleviated in the late 1990s by the construction of an automated transfer tunnel between the CTA and Terminal 4.
+Terminal 4's distance from the CTA and design were ill-suited for British Airways' long-haul operations.
+Passengers had to transfer between Terminal 4 and the CTA by bus rather than by a short moving walkway (as between Terminals 1 and 3, for example), and once inside Terminal 4, the gate areas were not large enough to accommodate the 300–400 passengers waiting to board the Boeing 747s.
+Passengers' baggage also had to make the trip by van, sometimes resulting in the luggage being mislaid.
+However, this problem was somewhat alleviated in the late 1990s by the construction of an automated transfer tunnel between the CTA and Terminal 4.

 Improvements and renovations

-Following the transfer of most of British Airways' flights to Terminal 5 during 2008, Terminal 4 underwent a £200m upgrade to enable it to accommodate 45 airlines and serve as the base for the SkyTeam airline alliance.
-The departures forecourt has been upgraded to reduce traffic congestion and improve security and an extended check-in area opened in late 2009.
-Most internal areas of the terminal were renovated between 2009 and 2014, whilst a new SkyTeam Alliance passenger lounge for premium passengers opened in 2009, more recently followed by the Etihad Airways Lounge.
+Following the transfer of most of British Airways' flights to Terminal 5 in 2008, Terminal 4 underwent a £200m upgrade to accommodate 45 airlines and serve as the base for the SkyTeam airline alliance.
+The departures forecourt has been upgraded to reduce traffic congestion and improve security, and an extended check-in area opened in late 2009.
+Most internal areas of the terminal were renovated between 2009 and 2014.
+A new SkyTeam Alliance passenger lounge for premium passengers opened in 2009, followed by the Etihad Airways Lounge.
 A Malaysia Airlines Golden Lounge, Gulf Air Golden Falcon Lounge, Qatar Airways Premium Lounge and Plaza Premium Lounge have all opened since 2010.
 Two new stands to accommodate the Airbus A380 were constructed in 2009, and a further two opened in 2015.
 A new baggage system has also been installed.
-Refurbishment of the arrivals areas is ongoing as of early 2016.
+The refurbishment of the arrivals areas was completed in 2017.